- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 There are tons of Christmas parades in Vermont.
 Almost every town hosts its own form of this festivity, so no matter where you’re staying, you’re bound to be able to see at least one.
 The majority of these parades are with local citizens, but you might even be able to find some that are a bit more out-of-the-box, like the Tractor Parade in St. Albans.

 Go on a sleigh ride

-Sleigh rides are held at a lot of the local farms and bed and breakfasts throughout the state.
+Sleigh rides are held at many of the local farms and bed and breakfasts throughout the state.
 Some of these are with horse and carriage while others are a bit more “Vermont-esque,” and you’ll be pulled by a tractor.
-A quick internet search will tell you all about which local farms and bed and breakfasts are hosting sleigh rides this year.
 Just remember to dress in a whole bunch of layers, or you’ll regret it!